cssherry/szar/README.md

     - [x] Record emails sent
     - [x] Send RSVP confirmation
     - [x] Validate that plus-one names have space in them
-    - [ ] Change add_guest table based on whether someone has rsvp'ed
+    - [x] Change add_guest table based on whether someone has rsvp'ed
+    - [x] Use sentry to catch errors
+    - [ ] Figure out how to minify js and css files with Django, was automatic in Rails :/
     - [ ] Allow change of "expected attendees" number
-    - [ ] Add keen recording of errors
+    - [ ] Add more keen events
     - [ ] Analytics graphs
     - [ ] RSVP graphs
     - [x] Admin management of emails